RinteRface/argonR/README.md

 ## How to host it?
 This is pretty simple:
-* test it locally: after having generated your HTML page as described previously, open it with any web browser
+* Test it locally: after having generated your HTML page as described previously, open it with any web browser
 * On apache or nginx server: copy example.html and the inst folder to the root of your web server.
 Enter the web server adress in the web browser.